satyam15/Sacred-Bazar/README.md

-It is an e-kart based software .It allows multiple user to login at same which are in same network using client side application to buy and sell products and much more..
+It is an e-kart based software .It allows multiple user to login at same time ,which are in same network using client side application to buy and sell products and much more..
 Basic features

 User features